swap72/72Laboratories/README.md

 This **cultivates deeper understanding** and decodes **problem-solving patterns**.
 Don’t solve blindly — solve **mindfully**.
 That's where real growth happens.

+_Walk this path with unwavering focus and passion, and you just might carve your name into the [hall of fame](https://cphof.org/) of the world’s most elite coders._

 ---

 Happy Coding 🚀